shukerov/shukerov.github.io/source/blog/2018-10-21-storing-dotfiles.html.markdown

 ---

-title: Storing Dotfiles
+title: Storing and Maintaining Dotfiles
 date: 2018-10-21 16:50 UTC
-tags: ubuntu, dotfiles, git, setup, dual-boot, git
+tags: ubuntu, dotfiles, git, setup, dual-boot
-published: false
 ---

 I have been looking for a way to store my dotfiles for some time now.
-The solution that I wanted was simple, elegant, easy to implement and yet flexible.
+The ideal solution was supposed to be simple, elegant, easy to implement and flexible.
 I finally came across such a solution, it is the setup that `SneakyCobra` had on HackerNews, you can read his post [here](https://news.ycombinator.com/item?id=11071754).
 The only prerequisite is some basic git knowledge, and optionally a little bit of shell scripting experience.

 This method of storing dotfiles consists of a bare git repository that lives in your home folder and a git alias that runs commands against that specific git repository.

 # First Time Setup
 ## Create the Git Repository for Dotfiles
 All configuration (dotfiles) will be stored in the git repo.
-The commands initialize the empty repo and creates an alias that I will use to store more dotfiles later.
+The commands below initialize the empty repository and create an alias that will be used to store more dotfiles later.

 ```bash
 # initialize empty repo